Log in to NetApp Backup and Recovery

 -

-If this is your first time logging in to this service and you haven't yet added a system to the Systems page, the "Welcome to the new NetApp Backup and Recovery" landing page appears and shows an option to add a system.
-For details about adding a system to the Systems page, refer to Getting started with NetApp Console standard mode.
+If this is your first time logging in to Backup and Recovery and you haven't yet added a system to the Systems page, the Backup and Recovery service displays the "Welcome to the new NetApp Backup and Recovery" landing page with an option to add a system.
+For details about adding a system to the Systems page, see Getting started with NetApp Console standard mode.

 -